 Volunteers will sanitize their hands and children’s hands a minimum of every two hours (and as needed).
 Before, after, and each hour of the club meeting the volunteers will disinfect high-touch surfaces, such as door handles, light switches, faucets, toys, and games that children play.
 Vinyl gloves will be used in cleaning and disinfecting, as well as when dealing with bladder or bowel accidents.

-A volunteer wearing a clean mask and apron will meet each child at the carpool line.
+A volunteer wearing a clean mask will meet each child at the carpool line.
 The child’s temperature will be taken before they exit the car.
 Before the parent leaves the carpool line, the volunteer will make a visual inspection of the child for flushed cheeks, rapid or difficult breathing, fatigue, rash, and unusual fussiness.
 If the child has a temperature of 100.4°F or more or if child is exhibiting any symptoms (shortness of breath, sore throat, rash, or a cough) the child will need to go home and not come back to the club until fever free and symptom free for 24 hours without the aid of fever reducing medication.
 NOTE: Children will not be admitted if they are exhibiting symptoms, have tested positive or live with family members with symptoms or have tested positive.

 Cleared children will need to exit the vehicle without the aid of the volunteer touching the child if possible.
 Some may not have this ability and will need the volunteer’s help.
 Your child will then stop at gate and have hand sanitizer applied to hands.
 The masked volunteer dispensing the sanitizer will make sure it dries before the child continues into building.
 The volunteer will be logging the child’s arrival times on the sign in sheet.